 Decision Tree of Implementing Curbside Recycling in Broken Arrow, OK: Use of carts and Level of Service Type of Service Service Provider Procure ment Bags Amount Distribution of Bags GBB does not commend odding a recycling cart alone.
 Optimoly, GBB would recommend a 2-cart system with imited distribution of bags for "extra trash" and yard waste.
 Most practically, GBB recommends starting with a 2-bag system and continuing to use City forces OR bid out the recyclina.
-New and a set of the s Ny availab www.
-Strict an an and characteristics and an The which the second se Of fundaments Meridan Merida - Ni e contenta delator tegi - Ni e contenta delator tegi - Mire activitation Tec, Lait Lin Veuer Tec, Lait Lin Veuer Tec, Lait Lin Lin Vec Lin Linear Dec Linear Li
+New and a set of the s Ny a set www.
+The which the second se Cristian and an and an and an and an and an - Ni e contenta delator tegi - Ni e contenta delator tegi - Mire activitation Tec, Lait Lin Veuer Tec, Lait Lin Veuer Tec, Lait Lin Lin Vec Lin Linear Dec Linear Li